esbozos/django-nets-core/README.rst

             RequestParam('name', str, optional=False),
         ],
         public=False, # default is False
+        # if ProjectMemberModel has role field can_do can be use with role names
+        # can_do='role:admin' will check if user has role admin in project or is owner of object
         can_do='myapp.can_delete_object', # this will be check permission to do action, if not passed, only owner of object can do action, if permission does not exists will be created perm_required=False, # default is False, this will check if user has permission to do action or is owner of object, if set to TRUE only acces will be granted if can_do is passed